sst/guide/_chapters/load-secrets-from-env-yml.md

 ---
 layout: post
 title: Load secrets from env.yml
-date: 2017-05-30 00:00:00
+date: 2018-03-08 00:00:00
 description:
 comments_id:
 ---

 As we had previously mentioned, we do not want to store our secret environment variables in our code.
 In our case it is the Stripe secret key.
 In this chapter, we'll look at how to do that.

+We have a `env.example` file for this.

-Start by creating a new file and adding the following to `env.yml`.
+Start by renaming the file to `env.yml` and add the following to it.

 ``` yml
 # Add the environment variables for the various stages